Anti-corruption protests across Russia seek to rattle the Kremlin

 Eleven demonstrators were arrested in Vladivostok, according to OVD-Info, a website that monitors political repressions.

-There is a risk of violence.
-Authorities in Moscow, the location of what is expected to be the largest protest, authorized a venue well away from the city center.
+Police later confirmed the arrest, originally saying he could get only up to 15 days in jail on charges of failing to follow police orders and violating public order.

-But Navalny said late on Sunday that the authorities had pressured firms into refusing to supply him and his allies with sound and video equipment to make themselves heard and seen.
+Moscow authorities had agreed to a location for a protest rally in the capital, but Navalny at the last minute called for changing it to one of the city's main thoroughfares, citing interference in building a stage at the agreed-upon rally site.

-For that reason, he said he was switching the venue to Tverskaya Street, Moscow's main avenue near the Kremlin.
-That means the protest will be illegal in the authorities' eyes and that riot police could be ordered to move in to break it up.
+Switching the venue meant the protest was be illegal in the authorities' eyes and that riot police could potentially be ordered to move in to break it up.

 Related: Why Russian Protesters Are Taunting PM With Bath Toys